zmlka/atrap/_static_pages/curriculum.markdown

       difference.
 1. The world, smiling
-    * This, and the entry below are dedicated to the rather hardcore branch of **Czech Functinalism** that centred around the thinker Karel Teige.
+    * This, and the entry below are dedicated to the rather hardcore branch of **Czech Functionalism** that centred around the thinker Karel Teige.
     * The men who called Le Corbusier too soft helped shape the atmosphere we live in in Prague.
 1. The world, scented